victorhsr/hermes-builder/README.md

             .build()
 }
 ```
-In summary, the Hermes Maven Plugin strikes a balance between conciseness and customization, offering a powerful solution for building objects in a declarative manner.
+In summary, the Hermes Builder strikes a balance between conciseness and customization, offering a powerful solution for building objects in a declarative manner.